 Rule #4: Reminders.
 Get some poster board, colorful markers and talk with the kids about what needs to get done each morning: get dressed, brush hair, brush teeth, homework/library books, vitamins, pack backpack, empty dishwasher, etc. Then post this list of reminders on the hall closet door.
 When kids are not sure what to do next, they know where to go to make sure they have completed everything.
 Add in stickers or a checklist for the really young ones so they feel like they are accomplishing something.

 Rule #5: Recipe.
 Make a commitment to yourself and your kids that is year you will strive to make at least one homemade snack.
 Get the kids to help.
-A double batch of oatmeal applesauce cookies and a loaf of whole-wheat banana bread take just an hour to make and will get you through at least two weeks of school snacks.
+A double batch of oatmeal applesauce cookies or muffins and a loaf of whole-wheat banana bread take just an hour to make and will get you through at least two weeks of school snacks.
 Store extras in the freezer, cut up and ready to pack in lunch containers on school mornings.

 #6: Relax.
 Every new routine will take a bit of tweaking, but if each family member is given a role and works toward the same goal, your morning routine will quickly become second nature.
 And if you still show up late to school one morning and forget to brush hair, it’s okay; math class will still happen and tomorrow is another chance to try it again!